 Rushelle's Question: My husband is threatening to take my kids.
-How soon will he know about it is I file for temporary custody?
+How soon will he know about it if I file for temporary child custody?
 What is the process?
 Can I make it to where he doesn't know I have temporary custody?

-Brette's Answer: It is possible to obtain an emergency order of temporary custody without the other parent present, but a hearing is always scheduled for very soon after to give the other parent a chance to be heard.
+Brette's Answer: It is possible to obtain an emergency order of temporary child custody without the other parent present, but a hearing is always scheduled for very soon after to give the other parent a chance to be heard.

-Chaz's Question: Do I have to have my kids in my custody in order to file for temp custody?
+Chaz's Question: Do I have to have my kids in my custody in order to file for temporary custody?

 Brette's Answer: You can file first.
 Good luck.